samcn8/topas/README.md

 Topas is named after one of my children's hermit crabs.
 Topas (the hermit crab) escaped in the house one day and we spent quite a few hours searching for her (successfully).
 Hopefully Topas (the chess engine) will search as diligently as we did... although perhaps a bit quicker.

-## UCI Support
+## Universal Chess Interface (UCI) Support

+UCI dictates the use of standard input and standard output to communicate with the chess engine.
 The following UCI commands are supported:

  * `uci`: Tell the engine to use UCI mode.
     * Response will provide the program name and author, and any options available.
 For `topas`, this will be:
         ```